Scottish-Tech-Army/streetassist-exporter/docs/data.md

 After the Safety Culture data is exported, the table data is modified, with the addition of various indices, and the removal of PII.

-## Base data tables and views

-Once we have the data from Safety Culture, we need to do two thing

-- Create data tables for the various historic data that does not come from Safety Culture.

-- Turning the Safety Culture into something more useful by combining the inspection items and inspections tables, and interpreting the `item_id` fields to turn some UUID into a meaningful column name.

-### Inspection view

-The view `inspectionview` contains data about all inspections using the various "Service User Form" templates.
-It is created by joining the `inspections` and `inspection_items` fields, filtering on `template_id`, and then extracting appropriate fields (based largely on `item_id`) to extract all relevant information about an interaction.

-### Welfare Checks

-The view `welfarecheckview` contains data about all inspections using the "Welfare Check" template.
-It is created by joining the `inspections` and `inspection_items` fields, filtering on `template_id`, and then extracting appropriate fields to extract all relevant information about a welfare check.

-### Sign in view

-The views `signinview` and `signincount` are used to track volunteer signins.

-- The view `signinview` extracts the names of each volunteer who signed in on a given night, by selecting from `inspections` where the `template_id` matches the "Sign in" template.

-- The view `signincount` converts the sign in data into nightly counts.
-It also performs some useful calculations used later (converting number of volunteers into equivalent costs at different wage rates, and calculating number of hours worked based on 7 hours per shift).

 ### Historic data

 Various sets of historic data (from before Safety Culture) are loaded from csv files into tables.